 The message will be routed via the 5G system from the UE to the Application Server.
 The scenario is illustrated in figure 4.3.2-1.

-Figure 4.3.2-1: Message from MSGin5G device to Application Server
+Figure 4.3.2-1: Message from controller UE to Application Server

 The scenario consists of the following aspects: